robotomize/url-manager/README.md

 # url manager

-A console application for fetch url from file
+The console application for fetching urls from file

 ## Install